gethin101/Custom-75KB/README.md

 # Gethin-75
 A custom 75% mechanical keyboard with macro keys powered by a Raspberry pi pico and KMK firmware that I designed and built during Hackclub's Blueprint program - [project link](https://blueprint.hackclub.com/projects/12386)

+I made this project to learn the fundamentals of how keyboards and macropads work, to improve my PCB design skills by learning how switch matrixes work and to get more familiar with modelling parts in CAD for 3D printing.

 ![KiCad](https://img.shields.io/badge/kicad-%2300578F.svg?style=for-the-badge&logo=kicad&logoColor=white)  ![Raspberry Pi](https://img.shields.io/badge/-Raspberry_Pi-C51A4A?style=for-the-badge&logo=Raspberry-Pi)

   <a href="#Keys">BOM</a> •